tensorflow/docs/site/en/api_docs/python/tf/distribute/cluster_resolver/KubernetesClusterResolver.md

 Initializes a new KubernetesClusterResolver.

-This initializes a new Kubernetes Cluster Resolver.
-The Cluster Resolver will attempt to talk to the Kubernetes master to retrieve all the instances of pods matching a label selector.
+This initializes a new Kubernetes ClusterResolver.
+The ClusterResolver will attempt to talk to the Kubernetes master to retrieve all the instances of pods matching a label selector.